niejn/tinyFIX/README.md

             execId = execId + 1

         fixServer.disconnect() # Sends logoff message , you can customise it by passing a FIX message
+        ```

-**Validations :** API does not do any validations but they can be added externally easily.
+**Validations :** API does not do any validations such as sequence numbers, checksum and field types but they can be added externally easily.

 **Fix version / dictionary :** Having no validations help here as no dictionaries required.
 You can customise any message type including admin level messages which should allow connectivity with any type of venue.